NikNT/NikNT/README.md

     "Atomic Habits" : "James Clear",
     "Subtle Art of Not Giving a [Bleep]" : "Mark Manson" }
-- 📖 Currently Reading - Shoe Dog by Phil Knight (again)
+- 📚 Last Read - Shoe Dog by Phil Knight (again)
+- 📖 Currently Reading - Greenlights by Matthew McConaughey
 - 📚 Last Read - The Alchemist by Paulo Coelho
 - 📜 Fav Quote - "One last drink and the bottle breaks, returning us to the dust from whence we came!"
 - 🌱 I’m currently learning Microservices